 Scheduled ClamAV Scans

-Open the terminal and run the following command to open the crontab configuration file for the current user:
+First, open the terminal.
+Then, run the following command to access the crontab configuration file for the current user:

 crontab -e